programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-16.png" alt="Dependency parse visualization of the sentence, 'There are two interesting phenomena in this research', with part of speech labels and arrows indicating dependencies between words." caption="Figure 16: Dependency parsing example from one sentence of one paper in corpus" %}

 If you'd like to review the output of this code as raw `.html`, you can download it [here](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy-16.html).
-Here, spaCy has identified relationships between pronouns, verbs, nouns and other parts of speech in one sentence.
+Here, spaCy has identified relationships between pronouns, verbs, nouns, and other parts of speech in one sentence.
 For example, both "two" and "interesting" modify the noun "phenomena," and the pronoun "There" is an expletive filling the noun position before "are" without adding meaning to the sentence.

 Dependency parsing makes it easy to see how removing stopwords can impact spaCy's depiction of the grammatical structure of texts.
 Let's compare to a dependency parsing where stopwords are removed.
-To do so, we'll create a function to remove stopwords from the "doc" object, create a new "doc" object without stopwords, and extract the part of speech tokens from the same sentence in the same paper.
+To do so, we'll create a function to remove stopwords from the "Doc" object, create a new "Doc" object without stopwords, and extract the part of speech tokens from the same sentence in the same paper.
 ```
 # Define function to extract parts of speech of all non-stopwords
-def extract_stopwords(doc):
+def extract_stopwords(Doc):
     return [token.text for token in doc if token.text not in nlp.Defaults.stop_words]

 # Create list of tokens without stopwords